Student Support Services Frequently Asked Questions

 What support services are provided?

-Counseling - A multi-dimensional counseling program is provided and designed to aid students in fulfilling their academic, personal and social needs.
+Counseling - A multi-dimensional counseling program is designed to meet students' academic, personal, and social needs.
 In addition, students receive financial and career counseling.
 These services are provided Monday through Friday from 8:00 a.m. - 5:00 p.m. on a "walk-in" basis or by appointment.

-Seminars - Sessions on various topics are held during the school year to enhance, broaden and enrich the educational experiences of students.
-Seminar topics are developed based on assessed needs and students' interests.
+University Transition Seminars - Sessions on academic readiness, time management, learning styles, financial aid, and exam preparation are held throughout each semester to enhance, broaden, and enrich students' academic and social experiences.
+Seminar topics are developed based on assessed needs and students' expressed interests.

-Tutorial Assistance -Tutoring is offered on a one-on-one basis in an internationally certified tutorial program structured and supervised in an educational context.
-Highly qualified peer tutors provide assistance Monday - Thursday from 8:00 a.m. - 7:00 p.m, and on Fridays 8:00 a.m. – 4:00 p.m.
+Tutorial Assistance - Highly qualified peer tutors provide one-on-one assistance in our internationally certified tutorial program Monday - Thursday from 8:00 a.m. - 7:00 p.m., and on Fridays from 8:00 a.m. - 5:00 p.m.

 Will participation in the SSS program interfere with my classes?

-No. Every effort will be made to provide the support services you need during times you are not scheduled to attend classes.
-There are no courses to add to your class schedule if you decide to participate in the Student Support Services Program.
+There are no courses to add to your class schedule if you decide to participate in the Student Support Services Program and every effort will be made to provide support services during times that suit your schedule.

 I was an above average student in high school, why would I need this type of assistance?